Juanpe/SkeletonView/README.md

 }
  ```

- By default, the library dequeue the cell for the indexPath, but you can do it as well if you want to do some changes before the skeleton appears:
+ By default, the library dequeues the cells from each indexPath, but you can also do this if you want to make some changes before the skeleton appears:
  ``` swift
  func collectionSkeletonView(_ skeletonView: UITableView, skeletonCellForRowAt indexPath: IndexPath) -> UITableViewCell? {
      let cell = skeletonView.dequeueReusableCell(withIdentifier: "CellIdentifier", for: indexPath) as?
 Cell